It’s no secret that social media can be an extremely effective marketing tool for businesses, and fitness centers are no exception.

 8. Special deals

-Many fitness centers also use their social media profiles to share special deals.
+Many fitness centers also use their social media profiles to push gym promotion ideas and share content related to special deals.
 These can be a great way to get more people to follow your accounts.

 For example, you might post about a limited-time discount on a piece of gear from your gym’s apparel store.